lsjroberts/gelatin-design/_posts/2015-02-08-functional-programming.md

 We apply the filter to the list of numbers and can reuse our `square` function from before so we don't need to repeat ourselves for a slightly different behaviour.

-And here's the brilliant thing about FP, you spend less time working out what the author intended.
-You can simply read it.
+And here's the brilliant thing about FP, you spend less time working out what the author intended; you can simply read it.
 And this improves further with chaining.

 ## Chaining

 If you were thinking the nesting of functions could get out of hand, you are right.
-In elm we can use `|>` operator to help us chain function calls.
+In elm we can use the `|>` operator to help us chain function calls.

-The `|>` operator takes the value to it's left and passes this as the tail argument to the function on it's right.
+The `|>` operator is an alias for function application.
+It takes the value to it's left and passes this as the tail argument to the function on it's right.
+There is also `<|` which does this in the reverse direction.

 {% highlight haskell %}
 -- this